giovanniboscu/continuous-section-field/technical-white-paper/02_geometry_model.md

 For a polygon to be valid in CSF, it must satisfy the following conditions:

 1. **Closed polyline**
-   The polygon is implicitly closed; the first vertex must not be repeated.
+   The polygon is always closed by CSF; repeating the first vertex is optional.

 2. **Counter-clockwise orientation (CCW)**
    Vertices must be ordered counter-clockwise.